Albert Henry Munsell: Munsell color order system

-A few changes were made to the System since it was first developed. in 1943, the OSA recommended a change in the notation of the system, and these changes became known as the Munsell re-notations.
+A few changes were made to the System since it was first developed.
+In 1943, the OSA recommended a change in the notation of the system, and these changes became known as the Munsell re-notations.
 In 1950, the number of hues in the Munsell Book of Color doubled from 20 to 40.
 Then in 1958, a glossy version of the Book of Color was produced in addition to the matte version already in print.

 Color education

-One of Albert Munsell's goals in life was to standardize the way color was taught to children.
-Primarily, he wanted to focus on Grades 4 through 9.
-During September and October 1904, Munsell met with Miss Peterson, the Superintendent of Drawing for Boston, and Mr. Pritchard, Master of the Everett School in Boston, and worked with them to create the Color Education Primer.
-The Color Education Primer was created around the principles of Color Theory.
-It established the education of where colors come from, how they can be measured, and how they can be compared and organized.
+One of Albert Munsell's goals in life was to standardize the way color was taught to children, particularly those in grades 4 through 9.
+In September and October 1904, Munsell worked with Miss Peterson, the Superintendent of Drawing for Boston, and Mr. Pritchard, master of the Everett School in Boston, to create the Color Education Primer on color theory.
+The Color Education Primer covered where colors come from, how they can be measured, and how they can be compared and organized.
 Munsell described the goals of the primer as to teach children to, "...describe a color (locates), relate the color to others, writes by a notation, names, harmonize and find them."
-Later, these objectives became the ground work for creating the Munsell Book of Color.
-Munsell, Peterson, and Pritchard agreed on the primer to help demonstrate the "rules" of the Munsell Color Theory.
+Later, these objectives became the basis for the Munsell Book of Color.
+Munsell, Peterson, and Pritchard agreed on the primer to help demonstrate the "rules" of the Munsell color theory.

-Today, the Munsell Color Theory still stands as the basis of color education.
+The Munsell color theory still stands as the basis of color education.
 It provides a simple, meaningful way to describe colors and organize them.
-Many companies, such as X-Rite, have color education services that are based on the Munsell Color Theory.
-These services help describe where color comes from, the basics behind how the Munsell Color Order System is designed, and how it can be implemented.
+Companies such as X-Rite provide color education services that are based on the Munsell color theory.
+These services help describe where color comes from, the basics behind how the Munsell color order system is designed, and how it can be implemented.
 Different resources such as books, posters, and learning kits can be found on X-Rite's website.